-A requirement for graduation from HCU is involvement on a regular basis in spiritual formation events.
-All students seeking an undergraduate degree (full-time or part-time) have a Community Life and Worship (CLW) graduation requirement of 80 credits with a minimum of 50 CLW-A credits, which are obtained through Convocation participation.
+A graduation requirement for all HCU bachelor degrees is involvement on a regular basis in spiritual formation events.
+All students seeking an undergraduate degree (full-time or part-time) have a Community Life and Worship (CLW) graduation requirement of 80 credits.
+A minimum of 50 CLW credits (CLW-A) must be earned through participation in Convocation.
 Students are encouraged to garner a minimum of 15 credits per semester in order to complete their CLW credits before their last semester.
 Students may earn as many CLW credits per semester as their schedule allows to satisfy this requirement in order to graduate from HCU.